jdillard/personal-site/_posts/2017-02-19-capturing-max-scroll-length-with-google-analytics.md

 | **Filters**              | (optional)                    |
 | **Views**                | (optional)                    |

 You're done!
-It will take a while for the data to populate with enough data to be meaningful, but once it has check the report to see if it seems accurate.
+It will take a while for the data to populate, possibly 24 hours, with enough data to be meaningful, but once it has check the report to see if it seems accurate.

-> *Note:* If you see anything that's wrong or missing, please [open an issue](https://github.com/jdillard/jdillard.github.io/issues) or [create a pull request](https://github.com/jdillard/jdillard.github.io/pulls) so it can be improved.
+> *Note:* If you see anything that's wrong or missing with this post, please [open an issue](https://github.com/jdillard/jdillard.github.io/issues) or [create a pull request](https://github.com/jdillard/jdillard.github.io/pulls) so it can be improved.